-Following are some averages for specific chicken pieces, but keep in mind that the size of chicken parts can vary greatly.
+Following are some averages for specific chicken and turkey pieces, but keep in mind that the size of chicken parts can vary greatly.
 For instance, some boneless chicken breast halves can weigh as much as 12 ounces!
 If you can't find smaller chicken breasts—4 to 5 ounces—you might have to slice the large ones horizontally to make two serving-size cutlets.
 Or cut the larger chicken breasts into smaller strips.
 Stuffed chicken breasts, such as chicken cordon bleu, are best made with 6-ounce chicken breast halves.

 Cooked Boneless Chicken